 Applicants who, if accepted, would need a visa to study in Switzerland are strongly advised to apply for the January deadline in order to allow for the completion of the visa procedure, which can take up to 3 months.

 Admission decisions are made jointly by the Financial Engineering section and EPFL’s admissions committee on the basis of quantitative standards, including grade-point average, letters of recommendation, and the candidate’s background and motivation letter.

-Decisions are sent early April for applications registered by the 15th of January and early June for the applications registered by the 15th of April.
+Decisions are sent early April for applications registered by the 15th of December and end of June for the applications registered by the 15th of April.